Samweli/iipdash/README.rst

 Installation
 ============

-Information about installation, development and deployment can be found here :doc:`/installation`.
+Information about installation, development and deployment can be found here `<INSTALLATION.rst>`_

 Documentation